 - Filter by specific EHE HIV indicator data;

-- Filter by demographic variables at the national level;
+- Filter by demographic variables at the national, state, and local levels;

 - Compare data across peer, county-level priority areas through an automated comparison feature;

 - Contextualize the data: HIV diagnoses data are presented alongside HIV linkage to care data to foster a deeper understanding of the relationship between indicators; and

 - Download data in multiple ways: all AHEAD data, partial data, and as a graphic.